rasulkireev/gpw/content/books/richest-man-in-babylon.md

 soul of a free man looks at life as a series of problems to be solved and solves them, while the soul of a slave whines, ‘What can I do who am but a slave?’

-Where the determination is, the way can be found
+Where the determination is, the way can be found.

-## End Note
-If you enjoyed this book review, consider sharing it :) If you have any comments or suggestion please let me know on [Twitter](https://twitter.com/rasulkireev/status/1392876920686227464) or [HackerNews](https://news.ycombinator.com/item?id=27143913).